 Dunedin Aurora could not exist without the following people:

 Dr Ian Griffin & Otago Museum

 Ian is Director of Otago Museum.
 Ian was the original client for our degree project, but since then has continued to allow us to play with the Museum's toys.
 His energy and enthusiasm for all things sciencey and aurora-y (?) is astonishing!

 Since graduating, Chris spends much of his time working miracles for the customers of a local wireless comms provider and gets his arm twisted to provide network and hardware support for Dunedin Aurora - plus he's the guy with a car!

 Vaughn torments first year students by teaching I.T. at the local polytechnic, and is responsible for mushing together the background code that makes Dunedin Aurora tick.
 Occasionally things become unmushed.

 Aurora Australis Facebook Group

-A big inspiration is the Aurora Australis facebook group (See the Resources Page).
+A huge inspiration is the Aurora Australis Facebook group.
 The range of people interested in the art, science, and love of photographing the aurora and the night sky is a delight.
 We count ourselves lucky to be part of their ranks.